whi-lab/whi-lab.github.io/index.markdown

 [College of Information Sciences and Technology][ist-link] at Penn State.

-In the WHI lab, we aim to improve health and wellbeing _at a scale_ using novel HCI and UbiComp technologies.
-Our research leverages mobile phones, sensors, and online data to passively model health behavior and contexts.
-We also develop data-driven and just-in-time interventions with a focus on sustained engagement.
+In the WHI lab, we develop novel HCI and UbiComp technologies to improve health and wellbeing _at a scale_.
+Our research leverages mobile phones, sensors, and online data to passively model health behaviors and contexts.
+We also design data-driven and just-in-time interventions with a focus on sustained engagement.

 Our research spreads across several application domains including